 Install a cluster on bare metal: If none of the available platform and cloud providers meet your needs, you can install OpenShift Container Platform on bare metal.

-Install a cluster on OpenStack Platform: You can install a cluster on OpenStack with customizations.
+Install a cluster on Red Hat OpenStack Platform (RHOSP): You can install a cluster on RHOSP with customizations.

-Install a cluster in a restricted network: If your cluster that uses user-provisioned infrastructure on AWS, GCP, vSphere, or bare metal does not have full access to the internet, you can mirror the OpenShift Container Platform installation images and install a cluster in a restricted network.
+Install a cluster in a restricted network: If your cluster that uses user-provisioned infrastructure on AWS, GCP, vSphere, bare metal IBM Z, LinuxONE, or IBM Power does not have full access to the internet, you can mirror the OpenShift Container Platform installation images and install a cluster in a restricted network.